MichelangeloFlorio/Zeek-Pcap-Features-Extractor/README.md

 # Zeek-Pcap-Features-Extractor
 Zeek Package that extends the functionality of Zeek network analysis framework.
-This package automatically recognizes connection from (pcap) file and automatically extract features from it.
-The goal for the feature extraction is to describe an individual connection that occur in the pcap file as accurately as possible.
+This package automatically recognizes connection from a (pcap) file and automatically extract features from it.
+The goal for the feature extraction is to describe an individual connection that occurs in the pcap file as accurately as possible.

 ## Installation
 To refresh the Zeek Package Manager and add the package, run the following command: